 The behaviour and standards of Panel members are governed by a code of conduct.
 The code of conduct is a key tool in minimising corruption risk in the determination of development applications.

 The Minister has set the remuneration for Panel members.
-The remuneration is available to view at the document below.
+Download the document below to view the remuneration.

-Remuneration Determination — Environmental planning and Assessment Act 1979 for members of local planning panels (Pdf, 58.7 KB).
+Download Remuneration Determination — Environmental Planning and Assessment Act 1979 (Pdf, 58.8 KB) for members of local planning panels.

 For more information please contact the Planning Panels Secretariat on 02 8217 2060.